 Outright transfers to a surviving spouse are not taxable.

-For married couples who have used AB Trust planning to reduce their federal estate tax bill, a New York estate tax may be due on the B Trust after the first spouse's death due to the gap of $4,120,000 between the New York estate tax exemption of $1,000,000 and the federal estate tax exemption of $5,120,000.
+For married couples who have used AB Trust planning to reduce their federal estate tax bill, a New York estate tax may be due on the B Trust after the first spouse's death due to the gap of $4,250,000 between the New York estate tax exemption of $1,000,000 and the 2013 federal estate tax exemption of $5,250,000.
 A married decedent's estate is NOT authorized to make an election on Form ET-706 to treat property as marital deduction qualified terminable interest property ("QTIP").
-What this means is that married couples CANNOT defer payment of both New York estate taxes and federal estate taxes until after the death of the surviving spouse using an ABC Trust scheme.
+What this means is that married couples cannot defer payment of both New York estate taxes and federal estate taxes until after the death of the surviving spouse using an ABC Trust scheme.

 When is the New York estate tax return and any payment required due?